 This book is the perfect blend of creativity, spirituality, and common sense.
-In fact, this unique goal-setting approach–which focuses on feelings rather than metrics–is quite disruptive.
-Move aside, SMART goals.
+In fact, her unique goal-setting approach focuses on feelings rather than the popular metrics-focused approach that SMART goals require.

-But identifying our core desired feelings is just the first step.
-After blowing the dust off of those innate desires that have been living within us since birth, we have to do some work.
-We have to seek out environments that generate those feelings.
+Identifying our core desired feelings is just the first step.
+After blowing the dust off those innate desires that have been living within us since birth, we have to do some work.
+We have to seek out environments that generate those feelings for us.
 We have to find and explore opportunities and experiences that cultivate those feelings.
 And we have to surround ourselves with people who nurture those feelings within us.

-It’s a softer form of goal-setting.
-And while I know that it’s not for everyone, it speaks quite loudly to me.
+It’s a softer form of goal-setting, I admit.
+And while I know that it’s not for everyone, it speaks very loudly to me.